-CalWORKs funds assist single parents who are receiving Temporary Assistance for Needy Families

-(TANF) and those in transition off welfare to achieve long-term self-sufficiency through coordinated student services.
-CalWORKs participants can also take advantage of the college's work-study program, which employs students in professional companies that provides them with job training.
+CalWORKs funds assist parents who are receiving Temporary Assistance for Needy Families (TANF) and those in transition off welfare to achieve long-term self-sufficiency through coordinated student services.
+CalWORKs participants can also take advantage of the college's work-study program, which employs students in professional companies that provide them with job training.

-Services available for eligible students can include career, academic, and individual advisement and counseling, book and supplies voucher assistance, employment assistance-including work-study assignments, resume writing, job search skills, and interview preparation, temporary child care assistance, support and services referrals, job placement referrals and assistance, on-site GAIN workers and advocacy, coordination with the Department of Social Services (DPSS), completing SIP/VOC Referral forms, progress reports, educational plans, training verifications, monthly attendance reports, and book and supply material re- quest forms.
-Please note: Students must submit a class printout with all documentation turned in for completion, and the college has a three business day turn around for pick-up of documentation.
+Services available for eligible students can include career, academic, and individual advisement and counseling, book and supplies voucher assistance, employment assistance-including work-study assignments, resume writing, job search skills, and interview preparation, childcare assistance, support and services referrals, job placement referrals and assistance, on-site GAIN workers and advocacy, coordination with the Department of Social Services (DPSS), completing SIP/VOC Referral forms, progress reports, educational plans, training verifications, monthly attendance reports, and book and supply material request forms.
+Please note: Students must submit a class printout with all documentation turned in for completion.

-Eligibility requirements include the following: parent and child must be recipients of CalWORKs/GAIN (TANF), program participants are required to sign a contract with the college and GAIN program, and students must be enrolled in at least twelve units or have an approved documented exemption.
+Eligibility requirements include the following: parent and child must be recipients of CalWORKs/GAIN

+(TANF), program participants are required to sign a contract with the college and GAIN program, and students must be enrolled in Credit and/or noncredit courses at LBCC.

 CalWORKs students have the responsibility of complying with a combination of 20 to 30 hours per week, or 35 hours for two parent households, of academic coursework, work activity, laboratory time, structured internships, or other activities which will lead to proper preparation for their careers, and students must meet with their CalWORKs counselors at least once per semester.

-For more information about CalWORKs services, office hours, and location, visit the website at www.lbcc.edu/calworks.
+For more information about CalWORKs services, office hours, and location, visit www.lbcc.edu/calworks.